-Replace the following tokens as per the description provided:
+Replace the following tokens as described below:

-<RedshiftCluster_URL> : Replace “redshifturl” with the endpoint of the Redshift cluster (where would they find this?) except the colon (“:”) and the port number see Step 15 Section 4.3.4 in the Deployment Guide — Part 1 of Project 1 .
+<RedshiftCluster_URL> Replace with the endpoint of the Redshift cluster URL.
+Make sure port number is not part of the URL.
+Refer to Step 15 Section 4.3.4 in the Deployment Guide — Part 1 of Project 1 .

-<RedshiftCluster_Port>: Replace “redshiftport” with the port number from the endpoint of the Redshift cluster number see Step 15 Section 4.3.4 in the Deployment Guide — Part 1 of Project 1.
+<RedshiftCluster_Port>: Replace with the Redshift cluster port number.
+Refer to Step 15 Section 4.3.4 in the Deployment Guide — Part 1 of Project 1.

 <Redshift_Database>, <Redshift_Username> and <Redshift_Password> : Replace these tokens with the respective details provided while provisioning the Redshift Cluster.
-These details can be obtained from the Redshift cluster details page number see Step 6 Section 4.3.1 in the Deployment Guide — Part 1 of Project 1 ..
+These details can be obtained from the Redshift cluster detail page.
+Refer to Step 6 Section 4.3.1 in the Deployment Guide — Part 1 of Project 1.